Konrawut11/Double-Inertial-Projection-IQVIP/README.md

 This repository contains the MATLAB source code for the numerical experiments presented in our research on the **Double Inertial Projection Method** for solving **Inverse Quasi-Variational Inequality Problems (IQVIP)**.

 ## Description
-The provided scripts reproduce the comparative numerical results for Example 1 and Example 2, demonstrating the efficiency of the proposed **Algorithm 1** against existing state-of-the-art methods.
+The provided scripts reproduce the comparative numerical results for Example 1, Example 2, and the Application in Traffic Assignment, demonstrating the efficiency of the proposed **Algorithm 1** against existing state-of-the-art methods.

 ## Directory Structure
 *   **/Example_1**: Contains the implementation for Example 1, comparing Algorithm 1 with TV Algorithm 5.